Praise The Process, Not The Talent: How To Build A Growth Mindset In Kids

 Parents also may need to guard against what Dweck has called the “false growth mindset.”
 Over the years, the popularity of Dweck’s ideas has led them to be oversimplified and misinterpreted.
 This includes thinking children just need to try harder in order to succeed, and blaming them for not trying hard enough if they don’t, Dweck explained to Stanford Magazine in 2016.
 In addition to praising the learning process, parents and educators need to support students as they work through problems, helping them find new strategies or providing helpful tools, she told The Atlantic.

-So how will you respond the next time your child brings home a grade, good or bad?
-Start by taking a deep breath and acknowledging how hard they are working and how much they are learning.
+So how should you respond the next time your child brings home a grade, good or bad?
+Start by taking a deep breath and acknowledging how hard they’re working and how much they’re learning.
 With any luck, these conversations will help your child become a lifelong learner who’s unafraid to tackle challenges.
-Isn’t that what we all want?